The Art of Boudoir Shoot Prep

 This is so important.
 YOU.
 ARE.
 BEAUTIFUL.
 You are confident.
 You are sexy.
 You are amazing.
 Keep saying it to yourself and BELIEVE IT, because it’s true.
 We all have insecurities, but it’s 100% possible to leave them at the door.
 Ask any of our past boudie girls and they’ll tell you that the shoot atmosphere is nothing but fun and chill.
 The Alli Murphy Photography team is full of women of all sizes and shapes and we have all been in your shoes for our own boudoir shoots!

 5. Pat yourself on the back.

 Boudoir is an intimate experience, and opening yourself up and exposing your emotional and physical self like that can be scary.
 Seriously, give yourself a pat on the back and major kudos for having the courage and motivation to even book a shoot.
 Sometimes it takes seeing yourself through someone else’s eyes, in a different light, to really change how you feel about yourself.
 Regardless of why you choose to do a boudoir shoot, or who you do it for, there is no doubt that the experience will change your perspective.
 Self-love is so important.
 Rest assured that you will walk out of our studio with a new love and appreciation for all that you are.

 If you’ve just been browsing and haven’t booked yet, what are you waiting for?
-Fill out this form for information about pricing, packages, products, and exciting themes for shoots at our Las Vegas boudoir studio or Long Island boudoir studio!
+Fill out this form for information about pricing, packages, products, and exciting themes for our Long Island or Las Vegas boudoir photography shoots!